 In OSDM, offer parts are not normalized, but will reflect the reality of the products generated.
 This means that one offer part will almost always equal one fulfillment in the resulting booking, should it be completely realized and confirmed.

-So, two passengers travelling together happen to get exactly the same product (because their profile is identical in terms of age, reductions etc), will still get two individual offer parts (one per passenger) if the product covered has individual pricing and fulfillment, while they would be grouped in one offer part in case of collective pricing and fulfillment. (see examples at the end of the offer section)
+So, two passengers traveling together happen to get exactly the same product (because their profile is identical in terms of age, reductions etc), will still get two individual offer parts (one per passenger) if the product covered has individual pricing and fulfillment, while they would be grouped in one offer part in case of collective pricing and fulfillment. (see examples at the end of the offer section)

 Offer Parts - Admissions